yolktea/bookstore/README.md

 # Bookstore Website

-Web page built using HTML, CSS and JavaScript.
-It contains static pages of an online Book store. \
+Web page built using HTML and CSS.
+It contains static pages of an online Book store. <br>
 The website consists the following pages:
 * Home page
 * Registration and user Login